Welcome to today's edition of the Rush 24-7 podcast.

 Can you clarify for me how you're pointing to Hillary Clinton for starting the birther movement against the current president?

-It gets well documented that that was in fact where this all came from, the 2008 primary that the Clinton campaign started these rumors about Barack Obama, and they were still able to come together as a family for the Democratic Party.
+It's well documented that that was, in fact, where this all came from, the 2008 primary, that the Clinton campaign started these rumors about Barack Obama, and they were still able to come together as a family for the Democratic Party.

 Our party will heal.

-And on Tuesday, when John Kasich wins the Ohio primary, uh, we'll start to set this uh election on a much different course.
+And on Tuesday, when John Kasich wins the Ohio primary, we'll start to set this election on a much different course.

-Donald Trump led a lot of it, and a lot of people are, and and Matt Romney wanted Donald Trump's endorsement and got it at the time, and he was a leading candidate on your side.
+Donald Trump led a lot of it, and a lot of people are, and Mitt Romney wanted Donald Trump's endorsement and got it at the time, and he was the leading candidate on your side.

 Now, this is classic.